Handcrafted Hanbok from Seoul · 3 to 4 weeks (4 to 6 for weddings)

 Mrs. Lee’s kitchen, on a catering day.

-Banchan being plated for a dol.
+Banchan plated for a dol.
 Japchae tossed in a pan as wide as the counter.
-The pacing of a Korean kitchen running at full capacity, with three burners going and a family in the next room.
+The tteok tower assembled at four in the morning so it is ready when the guests arrive at ten.
+Three burners going, a rice cooker doing overtime, and a family in the next room.

-Mrs. Lee does not like being photographed while she cooks.
-The compromise is short, quiet videos.
-The food.
+Mrs. Lee does not love being photographed while she cooks.
+The compromise is short, quiet clips.
 The hands.
-The steam coming off the pot when the lid lifts.
+The pot.
+The steam coming off the lid.

 Sourcing in Seoul